TitasGailius/nova-search-relations/readme.md

 ## Extending Search

-You may apply custom search logic for the specified relations by retuning a class that is implementing a `Search` interface.
+You may apply custom search logic for the specified relations by retuning a class implementing a `Search` interface.

 ```php
 /**